pbiggar/phc/doc/manual/runningphc.rst

    ./configure --enable-helloworld

-Build and install the extension (if you dont have root, refer instead to <xref linkend=alternate.method endterm=alternate.method.title>):
+Build and install the extension (if you dont have root, refer instead to :ref:`alternate.method`):

 .. sourcecode:: bash